phlourishdev/rpi-audio-receiver/README.md

-## Raspberry Pi Audio Receiver - Fork of Project from Nicokaiser to be adapted for raspberry pi zero w
+## Raspberry Pi Audio Receiver - Fork of Project from Nicokaiser working for raspberry pi zero w

-A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, and Spotify Connect.
+A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, Spotify Connect and Snapcast client.
 Original repository can be found [here](github.com/nicokaiser/rpi-audio-receiver).

 ## Features